Diinmel/BUS5001_21964848_A3/README.md

 ---

-## 🧠 Key Insights
+## Key Insights

-- NotebookLM supports **scaffolded learning**, where students can engage with content through summarisation, exploration, and question-based review.
+- NotebookLM effectively supports core academic workflows by enabling students to review, summarise, and question lecture content in structured ways.
+This aligns with the objective of evaluating its suitability for supporting coursework and self-directed learning.
-- The **chat-based interface** allows for fast retrieval and deeper engagement with course material — especially valuable in technical subjects.
+- The chat interface improves access to information and promotes deeper engagement with material—especially useful in technical topics where fast clarification can enhance learning confidence.
-- While hallucination risks are low with well-structured PDFs, ambiguous prompts may still lead to unsupported outputs.
-- Its strength lies in **augmenting academic workflows**, not replacing human instruction or verification.
+- The tool performs reliably with well-structured documents (e.g., lecture slides or PDFs), but accuracy may include vague prompts or fragmented content.
+- While NotebookLM excels at content summarisation and clarification, it does not replace human instruction or validation.
+Its greatest strength lies in augmenting learning—not automating academic judgment.
+- All findings and reflections are logged in this repository through feature-specific documentation and screenshots, supporting the project's goal to provide evidence-based evaluation and practical recommendations.

 ---